Badgerati/Pode/docs/Tutorials/Routes/ErrorPages.md

 <code>.<type>[.<engine>]    # ie: 400.html, or 404.json.pode
 ```

-Or, you can use a default error page which will be used for any status code that doesn't have a specific page define:
+Or, you can use a default error page which will be used for any status codes that doesn't have a specific page define:

 ```plain
 default.<type>[.<engine>]   # ie: default.html, or default.json.pode